 The elusive frog is nocturnal in nature but can often be heard through gloomy afternoons.
 During the mating season, they inhale air to inflate their vocal sac and produce the distinct "tik-tik" mating call.
 The calls start in the afternoon and reach a crescendo around 8–9pm.
 One can hardly hear any calls after midnight.

 Males generally come out in the open, find a spot and start calling after the sun sets.
 But when two males are in the vicinity, they try to overpower one another.
 First, they compete with their calling, trying to make louder croaks than their competitor.
-Once this fails, the rivalry ends up in a brawl, with the two males stuck in an embrace and trying to inflate their vocal sac against one another.
-They hold each other face to face and try to dethrone the other.
+Once this fails, the rivalry ends up in a brawl, with the two males stuck in an embrace and trying to inflate their vocal sacs against one another.
+They hold each other face-to-face and try to dethrone each other.

 The Annandale's Bush Frog is an efficient pest controller and is known to feed on mosquitoes and other small insects.
 Sadly, habitat destruction and the use of chemical pesticides and herbicides are major threats to the species.
 People often clean their lawns and gardens with herbicides, unknowingly, killing all the frogs hiding in the grass.
 Chemical pesticides that are used in tea plantations also prove deadly for this frog.
 Intensive tea cultivation also destroys their habitats.

 Though they are small, they are not insignificant.
-The Annandale's Bush Frog has a vital role to play within the ecosystem, and are in fact helpful to humans as pest inhibitors.
+The Annandale's Bush Frog has a vital role to play within the ecosystem and is in fact helpful to humans as a pest inhibitor.
 Protecting their habitat and shifting to more traditional organic ways of farming can potentially save this species from destruction.